ThinkPad X series: X21

 Same specifications as the X20, except an optional 600 or 700 MHz processor and more onboard RAM could be ordered.

 X22

-All new internal design, slim-version dropped, SVGA screen option dropped, Tualatin CPUs, faster (Radeon 7000 8 MiB) GPU, Communications Daughter Card/CDC slot, optional FireWire and/or WiFi on some models, 133 MHz FSB, maximum RAM increased to 640 MiB.
+All new internal design, slim-version dropped, SVGA screen option dropped, Tualatin CPUs, faster (Mobility Radeon 7000 8 MiB) GPU, Communications Daughter Card/CDC slot, optional FireWire and/or WiFi on some models, 133 MHz FSB, maximum RAM increased to 640 MiB.